pallets/click/docs/arguments.rst

 .. admonition:: Note on Required Arguments

-   It is possible to make an argument required by setting ``required=True``.
-It is not recommended since we think command line tools should gracefully degrade into becoming no ops.
-We think this because command line tools are often invoked with wildcard inputs and they should not error out if the wildcard is empty.
+   Arguments are required by default when ``nargs > 0`` and no ``default`` is set.
+   To make an argument optional, provide a ``default`` value or set ``required=False``.

+   For commands that commonly use wildcard inputs, consider optional arguments so missing matches can gracefully become a no-op.

 Multiple Arguments
 -----------------------------------

-To set the number of argument use the ``nargs`` kwarg.
-It can be set to any positive integer and -1.
-Setting it to -1, makes the number of arguments arbitrary (which is called variadic) and can only be used once.
+To set the number of arguments, use the ``nargs`` kwarg.
+It can be set to any positive integer or ``-1``.
+Setting it to ``-1`` makes the number of arguments arbitrary (which is called variadic) and can only be used once.
 The arguments are then packed as a tuple and passed to the function.

 .. click:example::